boylesoftware/x2node2/docs/common.service.shutdowndependencies.md

 ## Service.shutdownDependencies property

-Get services that may not be shut down before this service completes its shutdown.
+List of services (identified by their service keys) that may not be shut down before this service completes its shutdown.

 <b>Signature:</b>